Solar Space Heating Systems are by far the most efficient home heating systems available.

 The system Controller starts and stops transferring free solar heated air based on four numbers a) through d) described below.

-Attic Heat Harvesting Systems.
+Attic Solar Space Heating Systems.
 The transfer of solar heated attic air to your home is controlled by a) the Attic Air Temperature, and b) the Room Air Temperature.
-Two Attic Heat Harvester Controller user preset parameters, provide user control, c) the 'Maximum Room Temperature' ('Max Rm Temp') and d) the 'Minimum attic – Room Temperature' ('Attic-Rm Temp').
+Two Attic Solar Heat Harvester Controller user preset parameters, provide user control, c) the 'Maximum Room Temperature' ('Max Rm Temp') and d) the 'Minimum attic – Room Temperature' ('Attic-Rm Temp').